 During a routine wellness visit, one of our veterinarians will perform a comprehensive physical examination to better understand your dog or cat’s general health.
 Additionally, depending on his/her medical history, your pet may receive important vaccinations, or undergo simple bloodwork and intestinal parasite tests.

 Our friends age more quickly than we do (some dogs are considered "geriatric" at seven- or eight-years old and cats are considered "seniors" by the time they enter double digits!).
-Dr. Bradley Bays advocates bringing in your older pet for a routine check-up once every six months to ensure there have been no changes in his or her medical condition.
+Our doctors advocate bringing in your older pet for a routine check-up once every six months to ensure there have been no changes in his or her medical condition.

 You should expect your veterinarian to talk about the following important preventative care options: